 Weaving Water

-Weaving Water is an interwoven tapestry of algae and female human hair that aims to reconnect humans to the origin of our evolution, the sea.
 Weaving Water uses textile art as an agent to increase awareness about the connections between living systems.
-By entangling materials from the underworld (algae) with materials from the top world (female human hair), the artwork presents a new material ecology that can help humans feel re-threaded to the natural order.
-Bela believes that in the wake of resource depletion, there is an opportunity to co-create with and learn from, the intelligence of these abundant bio-materials like algae and human hair.
-Through bio-fabrication techniques that reweave lost heritage and female craftswomanship, Weaving Water helps push traditional narratives into new speculative formats.
+Through entangling materials from the underworld (algae) with materials from the top world (female human hair).
+The artwork presents a new material ecology that can aid humans to feel re-threaded to the natural order.
+In the wake of resource depletion, there is an opportunity to co-create with and learn from, the intelligence of these abundant bio-materials like algae and human hair.
+Through bio-fabrication techniques, the project intends to weave lost female craft heritages.
+Weaving Water aims to push traditional narratives into new speculative formats.

 Ingredients

-Alginate, agar agar, water, female human hair, wakame, irish sea moss, kombu, handmade natural dyes (kombu, madder root, avocado seed & skin).
+Alginate, agar agar, water, female human hair, wakame, irish sea moss, kombu, handmade natural dyes

 Physical samples

-0013-1, 0013-2, 0013-3
+0013-3